 Advanced Tactile Imaging, Inc. is committed to pursuing innovations in women healthcare.
 We are working to address the needs in characterization of the diseased conditions and soft tissues in surgery, prediction of treatment outcome and treatment options.
 Our efforts are focused on development and validation of techniques that could potentially lead to safe and effective cure.

-The main goal of this project is to develop a cost-effective device for detecting conditions leading to spontaneous preterm delivery to save children’s lives by directing such women to preventive clinical treatment.
+The main goal of this project is to develop a cost-effective device for detecting conditions leading to spontaneous preterm delivery to save children’s lives.

-This project targets the development of a new device for real time fusion of tactile with ultrasound imaging to provide srtess/strain and functional imaging of the tissues, structures and organs in the female pelvic floor.
+This project targets the development of a new device for real-time functional imaging of the female pelvic floor in urogynecology.

 Laparoscopic Tissue Monitor